Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-10-hyperlinks.md

 # Hyperlinks

 Hyperlinks have been around since the beginning of HTML4 and continue today.
 They are the bedrock of web pages as they take us places.
-They have the similar structure to image tags and they look like this.
+They have a similar structure to image tags, and they look like this.

 ```html
 <a href="mypage.html">Link to somewhere</a>
 ```

 The `<a>` tag is called the anchor tag.
-It tells us that there will be link there.
+It tells us that there will be a link there.
 The `href` is the attribute that indicates where you are going to go.
-So in the previous instance, if we clicked on the *Link to somewhere*, it would take it us to the *mypage.html* page.
+So in the previous instance, if we clicked on the *Link to somewhere*, it would take us to the *mypage.html* page.

-So, what would a whole page look like?
+So, how does the whole page look?

 ```html
 <html>